fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ---

-If in doubt, let us know about it.

-If you see or hear anything that concerns you while studying here please use our reporting form to tell us about it.
+If you see or hear anything that concerns your own safety or the safety of others, please use our reporting form to tell us about it.

----

 Doing so will allow us to build up a case file of reported incidents that will help us be better prepared to identify and respond to potential issues in future.